 10 Reasons Why You Need A Professional Website To Succeed As Musician Or DJ

 With so many musicians, producers and DJs out there, it can be hard to stand out and get booked, so you need some extra effort.
+Whether your aim is to sell your music online or be known as a professional musician, building your brand both offline and online is necessary.

 You may have been doing paid promotions such as Facebook ads or promoted tweets, but you know that as soon as your promotions ends, you are sometimes left with nothing on hand.

-That is because without a system to optimize your investment, you can’t build something stable that brings you returns from those paid promotions.
+That is because, without a system to optimize your investment, you can’t build something stable that brings you returns from those paid promotions.

 Even promoting your fan page, Soundcloud page or promoting your single release on iTunes or Beatport, is really much like paying to promote someone else’s website.
-This is what happens when you promote your a page that does not belong to you.
+This is what happens when you promote a page that does not belong to you.
 Don’t you find unfair to pay someone to drive traffic to their own website?
 With the same money, you can promote your own music website on social media platforms and transform the visitors in loyal followers that will be yours forever, using tools that are not available on most social networks, such as newsletters, discount promotions and more.

 Plus, consider that social networks have total control over your contents.
 They can decide to close the website, close your page, ban your posts, without any possibility for you to redeem yourself.
 No refund is given for the thousands of dollars you spent over years for the damages to your career and for the reputation issues you may then encounter.
 Sounds ugly, but it has happened to many artists and bands who only rely on social media platforms like Facebook.